Motorola bag phone: Carry case

-The Motorola Bag Phone was sold in several types of carry cases ("bags"), with each model being available with one or two types.
+Motorola bag phones were sold in several types of carry cases ("bags"), with each model being available with one or two types.
 The earliest bag phones, which used a large transceiver similar to that used in the Tough Talker transportable phone, came in a large upright case, in which the transceiver and battery (if applicable) sat in the bottom of the case, with the handset and hang-up cup assembly placed on top.
 Later bag phones were available in a smaller upright case, which also contained a side pocket where the battery could be placed.

 Other cases available included the Soft-PAK, which houses the transceiver and battery in a large pocket beside the handset, and the Attaché Carry Case, which in addition to a setup similar to the Soft-PAK, contains several pockets for accessories such as a pen, day planner, and the phone's included documentation.

 The Dynasty, Meteor, Pulsar, Ambassador II, and America Series AMS833 phones were all available in a unique case which contained a setup similar to the Soft-PAK, and a single pocket on the exterior of the case, and the name of the phone stitched into the case.
 The Power PAK phone came in a unique case similar to the Soft-PAK, with an external zippered pocket in which to contain the battery.